The Accommodation Request Process

 Newly admitted students who have not requested accommodations before

 ADR defines newly admitted students as students who have not yet attended class.
-To review accommodations in a timely manner, ADR asks that all entering first-year and transfer students submit requests for accommodations by June 10, preceding attendance for Fall semester or by December 15 preceding attendance for Spring semester.
-If the need for accommodations is not known by those dates, please submit the request as soon as possible.
+To review accommodations in a timely manner, ADR asks that all entering first-year and transfer students submit requests for accommodations within two weeks of gaining access to the Entering Student Checklist.
+If the need for accommodations is not known by that date, please submit the request as soon as possible.
 Late requests may result in delayed accommodations for the semester.

 Current students who have been previously approved for accommodations